ml-smores/fast/README.md

 	* inDir: input files' directory.
 By default, training file: train0.txt; testing file: test0.txt.
 	* outDir: output prediction and evaluation and log files' directory
-	* (execPoolDir: for outputing execution info.)
-	* (allModelComparisonOutDir: for output evaluation file comparing different models.)
+	* allModelComparisonOutDir: for output evaluation file containing all models runned before for comparing different models.)

 	* trainInFilePrefix: the prefix of training set file(s).
 	* testInFilePrefix: the prefix of testing set file(s).
-	* inFileSurfix: the file surfix of training and testing set file(s).
+	* inFileSuffix: the file Suffix of training and testing set file(s).
-	* testSingleFile: If testSingleFile=true, then numFolds and numRuns should set to 1, and FAST trains on "train0.txt" and test on "test0.txt" (if trainInFilePrefix=train, testInFilePrefix=test).
+	* testSingleFile: If testSingleFile=true, then numFolds should be set to 1; otherwise, FAST can automatically retrieve multiple train and test files according to specified numFolds.
-	* numFolds, numRuns: they are used to decide how many times FAST runs and are related to how FAST retrieves train and test files.
-By default, numRuns is always set to 1.

-      Test file shouldn't have new KCs (indicated by the "KC" column).
-Because in training process, each KC correspond to one HMM with its own set of parameters and they are used for testing corresponding KC (HMM).
-	Test file should have the same feature columns (indicated by features_XXX or *features_XXX as train file.
+	* numFolds: this is the number of train and test pairs, which is used for FAST automatically retrieving multiple train and test files.

-		File is named by trainInFilePrefix(testInFilePrefix) + id + inFileSurfix. (id = current run id * numFolds + current fold id).
-		For example, if numFolds=5, numRuns=1, then there should be 5 pairs of train and test files and should be named by train0.txt, train1.txt...train4.txt, and test0.txt, test1.txt ... test4.txt.
+	File will be named by trainInFilePrefix(testInFilePrefix) + id + inFileSuffix with id equals to current fold id (starting from 0).
+For example, if numFolds=5, trainInFilePrefix=train, testInFilePrefix=test, and inFileSuffix=.txt, then there should be 5 pairs of train and test files in the inDir and they should be named by train0.txt, train1.txt...train4.txt, and test0.txt, test1.txt ... test4.txt.

 OUTPUT FILE